qarmin/czkawka/README.md

 Czkawka is a Polish word which means _hiccup_.
 I chose this name because I wanted to hear people speaking other languages pronounce it.
 This name is not as bad as it seems, because I was also thinking about using words like _żółć_, _gżegżółka_ or _żołądź_, but I gave up on these ideas because they contained Polish characters, which would cause difficulty in searching for the project.

+At the beginning of the program creation, if the response concerning the name was unanimously negative, I prepared myself for a possible change of the name of the program, but the opinions were extremely mixed.

 ## License
 Code is distributed under MIT license.